Addons

 The groups listing has the following LDAP attributes:

-the app as part of the app's startup script.
+the app in the startup script.

 chown -R cloudron:cloudron /app/data